These longer worked examples combine several clutchcall commands into a realistic scenario.

 Share the database from the home server

-pglink is a shared pair-id both peers agree on out of band.
-The CLI binds a local UDP port, STUN-gathers, and publishes its candidates to the rendezvous, then waits for the peer.
+pglink is a shared pair-id.
+Both peers agree on it out of band.
+The CLI binds a local UDP port and gathers candidates with STUN.
+It publishes its candidates to the rendezvous, then waits for the peer.

 3